 Much of Craig's practice is concentrated in defending non-medical professionals, principally lawyers, accountants, architects, engineers, real estate professionals, property managers, debt collectors, insurance brokers and investment professionals.
 In addition to defending these professional claims of malpractice, negligence and fraud, Craig also defends law firms, lawyers and debt collection firms in high exposure FDCPA, TCPA, FCRA and EFT cases.

-In addition to representing non-medical professionals and employers, Craig also represents not-for-profit associations and their directors and officers.
+In addition to representing non-medical professionals and employers, Craig represents not-for-profit associations and their directors and officers.
 These groups include condominium and homeowners associations, as well as other charitable or quasi-governmental entities, in defending breach of fiduciary duty, fraud, employment discrimination retaliation and other claims asserted against them.

 A trial attorney for over 20 years, Craig has litigated hundreds of cases in state and federal courts in Florida, Pennsylvania and New Jersey.
 His has a diverse client base that includes major international corporations as well as sole proprietors.
 In 2002, Craig began to transition his practice to the Professional Liability Department, where he concentrates his practice today.
 In 2006, Craig became a member of the Florida Bar and accepted the position of managing attorney of the Fort Lauderdale office.

 Craig began his legal career concentrating his practice in general casualty defense litigation and commercial litigation.
-In 1996, Craig joined Marshall Dennehey, where he devoted much of his practice to defending motor vehicle and other manufacturers against product liability claims, as well defending amusement parks in a variety of casualty claims.
+In 1993, Craig joined Marshall Dennehey, where he devoted much of his practice to defending motor vehicle and other manufacturers against product liability claims, as well defending amusement parks in a variety of casualty claims.

 Craig offers his clients not only his significant trial experience but his managerial experience and business acumen.